+35725368683

 Cyprus has been a member of the EU since 2004.
 This guarantees a stable government and a system that operates by European standards with respect for human rights and freedoms.

 Living in Cyprus, you can access the GeSY (General Health System, GHS).
 The GHS is a public sector and is available for citizens and residents of Cyprus.
-The European Commission, in the report State of Health in the EU – Cyprus– Country Health Profile 2021, writes that the Cypriot population is among the healthiest in the EU.
-Also, life expectancy in Cyprus is well above the average for Europe as a whole.
-The report commends the effort put into making the GHS a fully functioning and efficient system.
+The European Commission, in the report State of Health in the EU – Cyprus – Country Health Profile 2021, writes that the Cypriot population is among the healthiest in the EU.
+Also, life expectancy in Cyprus is well above the average for Europe.
+The report commends the effort to make the GHS a fully functioning and efficient system.

 Additionally, the private health sector in Cyprus is of a very high standard.
 Cyprus boasts a number of excellent private hospitals, clinics and medical centres.

-The process of buying real estate can be complex.
-However, if you engage a real estate agent and a lawyer, it should seem easy enough.
+If you engage a real estate agent and a property lawyer, buying property in Cyprus should seem easy enough.
 Professionals in Cyprus are all English-speaking and offer services of a very high standard.
 If you are a third-country national, you cannot buy property in Cyprus without permission from the Council of Ministers.
 However, the Council will not deny permission to good-faith individuals.

 Low taxes